cgoudet/PhotonSystematic/README.md

 The directory <outDirectory> is created if it doesn't exist.
 All the output files will be printed in this directory.

 Configuration file must be in boost format.
 The available options are in FitSystematic::Configure

+For h015d production, the total fitting time is estimated at 25min : 20mins to read ntuples and fill datasets, 5min for the fits.

+### Create the plots
+-